Fear of failure is what stops

 What does it take to write a bestseller?

-Well, what it takes to write a bestseller is to sit down and write it,
+Well, what it takes to write a bestseller is to sit down and write it, you sit down and write it and if it becomes a bestseller good for you.

 Are you saying achieving that is by luck?